Sphinx tips¶

 Once the compilation is successful, you can view the HTML files by navigating

-directory.
+to the docs/build/html directory.
 Open the files in this folder with your

 preferred web browser to see the webpage.